Want more skin care? Join the Beauty Group on Facebook.

 The Cleansing Oil

 “I feel bad for splurging on this, but then again, I don’t.
 It’s my hard-earned money.
 Plus, it delivers.
 You only need one pump to cover your entire face.
 POD changes your skin forever: the texture, the skin barrier.
 My skin is dry and reactive.
 This moisturizer lasts forever, and I only use it on nights that I use a retinol.
-There is no dimethicone, and if you run the ingredients on skincarisma.com (a lifesaver if you want to understand what ingredients you are putting on your face), the ingredients check out.
+There is no dimethicone, and if you run the ingredients on skincarisma.com (a lifesaver if you want to understand what ingredients you are putting on your face), it checks out.
 I honestly think this is my strongest anti-aging product.
 I don’t know what wizardry is inside this, but I’m 29 years old, grew up in South Florida spending decades in the sun without sunscreen, and I don’t have a single wrinkle.
-This also is the only moisturizer I’ve gone to sleep with and wake up with no dryness.”
+This also is the only moisturizer I’ve gone to sleep with and woken up with no dryness.”

 The Anti-Inflammatory Tea